webNeat/lumen-generators/README.md

-# lumen-rest-generators
+# Lumen generators

-Restful resources generators for Lumen and Laravel 5.
+A collection of generators for Lumen and Laravel 5.